alicomputer76w/Pdf_Tools/README.md

 ## Sitemap / SEO

-- `sitemap.xml` lists only the existing homepage URL.
+- `sitemap.xml` lists the live pages (home, about, feedback, policy).
-- `robots.txt` allows indexing of the project path and points to the sitemap.
+- `robots.txt` allows indexing and points search engines to the sitemap.

 ## Project structure